Julia-Amukwa/projects/README.md

-# projects

-These are my machine learning models implemented at work.
+# These are my machine learning models implemented at work.